jldaniel/SU2_AWS/docs/manual_setup.md

 127.0.0.1 localhost

 # Cluster Hosts
-172.31.28.198 master
+172.31.28.198 cfd0
 172.31.28.11 cfd1

 ```

-then on the slave node
+then on the worker node

 ```
 127.0.0.1 localhost

 # Cluster Hosts
-172.31.28.198 master
+172.31.28.198 cfd0
 172.31.28.11 cfd1
 ```

-_NOTE_: For the master file add all of the slave nodes, for each of the slave nodes just add the master and itself
+SSH from the master node to the worker nodes and visa-versa to add them to each nodes `known_hosts` file.

 **Setup NSF**

-Because we are on AWS, a separate EFS instance will need to be created to host the NSF filesystem.

 Install NSF on the master node